How to Build a Scalable AI App Without Lovable or Other AI App Builders

 What I like in practice:

-If you want more implementation detail, I wrote a dedicated post here: Why Clerk is the Default Choice for Auth and Subscriptions.
+If you want more implementation detail, I wrote a dedicated post here: Clerk for auth and subscriptions.

-For early and mid-stage products, Vercel is usually enough capacity for very little money.
-If you want my full take on this tradeoff, read Why Vercel Is My Default for Hobby Projects and Fast App Delivery.
+For early and mid-stage products, Vercel is usually enough for much longer than people expect.
+If you want my full take on this tradeoff, read Vercel for hobby projects and fast delivery.

 Use it for:

-For most products, that is enough to stay focused on product work instead of spending months on infrastructure glue.
+For most teams, that's enough to stay focused on product instead of infra chores.

-You do not need a heavyweight orchestration layer to launch useful AI features.
+You don't need a heavyweight orchestration layer to ship useful AI features.

 Direct integration benefits: